 Even those too young to remember what it was like in wartime Britain will know all about this famous aircraft.
 After all, you don't have to be an RAF veteran to have a lump in your throat when you hear the throaty purr of that finely tuned Rolls Royce Merlin engine.
 Many agree she simply epitomises the bravery of those who fought (with many paying the ultimate price) for freedom.

 Of course, the Spitfire wasn't alone.
-There were also the Hurricanes, the tough workhorses of the skies.
+We also offer a land military vehicle equivalent in our tank driving experience, the chieftain tank being the most popular selection.
+In military aviation there were also the Hurricanes, the tough workhorses of the skies.
 Each plane played a vital role in the Battle of Britain that raged over the British and French coastline between July and October 1940, and this critical point in World War Two is still remembered today with the BoB Memorial Flight, that most commonly sees the trio of the Lancaster, Hurricane and Spitfire fly regularly together.

 However, for us mere mortals, there is now a way we too can go flying in a Spitfire.
 There are a handful of two seaters around the world (they are actually converted MkIXs) and one of them is ready and waiting to take you on the most amazing and evocative passenger ride ever as you get airborne in this two seater TR9 Spitfire.